charles-e/new-c2lem/src/books/_BIP/Lucky Jim.md

 img_url: /images/books/Lucky Jim.jpg
 permalink: /books/BIP_/Lucky_Jim/
 layout: book.njk
-pct_progress: 5.9
+pct_progress: 17.5
-latest_progress: '2025-10-13T03:09:45.064Z'
+latest_progress: '2025-10-13T20:43:26.494Z'
 ---
-Jim Dixon, lecturer in history (stalky & wide; chubby) and his music-obsessed boss Professor Welch (tall and weedy, lank white hair)
+Jim Dixon, lecturer in history (stalky & wide; chubby) and his music-obsessed boss Professor Edward (Ned) (neddy) Welch (tall and weedy, lank white hair)

 * <span meta="2.7@2025-10-13T03:09:08.806Z"></span> “Welch had been flicking water from his hands, a movement he now arrested.
 He looked like an African savage being shown a simple conjuring trick.
 He said: 'Coffee-time?”

 * <span meta="5.9@2025-10-13T03:09:45.064Z"></span> “He half-listened for a minute or so while Margaret described how good Mrs Welch had been to her in fetching her from the hospital and installing her at the Welches' home to convalesce.
 She had undoubtedly been very kind to Margaret, even though at other times, when publicly disagreeing with her husband for example, she was the only living being capable of making Dixon sympathize with him.”

+* <span meta="12.1@2025-10-13T19:58:43.632Z"></span> “There was no reason to suppose that the week-end would contain anything better than the familiar mixture of predicted boredom with unpredicted boredom, but for the moment he was unable to believe this.
+The acceptance of his article might be the prelude to a run of badly-needed luck.
+He was going to meet some people who might well prove interesting and amusing. ”

+* <span meta="17.5@2025-10-13T20:43:26.494Z"></span> (I don't understand this.)
+“Oh, in a fortnight or so, I expect,' Bertrand said, then added significantly: 'Miss Callaghan and I have another engagement for next week-end.
+You'll understand I don't want to miss that.''The week-end after's the Summer Ball at the College.'
+Margaret cut in quickly, in an attempt, Dixon supposed, to smother the overtones of this last declaration.
+How could Bertrand possibly bring himself to say things like that in front of one woman he hardly knew and one man he must guess hadn't liked him all that much at a first meeting?”